Overview

 Most iPhone accessories are passive.
 Cases protect the phone.
 Battery packs extend power.
 MagSafe wallets add storage.
 Backlid explores a more active accessory category: an intelligent rear display that can show content, mirror the screen, or create new interaction patterns.

-The project later moved toward a custom embedded board with strict mobile constraints: limited power, thin component height, wireless connectivity, and a premium physical form factor.
+Backlid isn't just a shell; it requires a custom embedded board with strict mobile constraints: limited power, thin component height, wireless connectivity, and a premium physical form factor.

 Technical evolution: